amira5kj/Sales-Data-Analysis-Excel/README.md

 This documentation show the process and steps for the creation of insightful dashboards that analyze sales and profit data across various dimensions.

 ## About Dataset
-The dataset contains sales records for a small shop, it consist of four files each have the same unormalized table. ␣␣ **Dataset columns**
+The dataset contains sales records for a small shop, it consist of four files each have the same unormalized table.<br>
+**Dataset columns**
 Order ID, Order Date,	Ship Date, Ship Mode,Sales,	Quantity, Discount and Profit.<br>
-Customer ID, Customer Name and Segment.//
+Customer ID, Customer Name and Segment.<br>
-Country,	City,	State,	Postal Code and	Region.// Product ID,	Category,	Sub-Category and Product Name.//
+Country,	City,	State,	Postal Code and	Region.<br>
+Product ID,	Category,	Sub-Category and Product Name.<br>

 ## Full Project Process